filon987/-Data-Comparison-Tool-at-SIX/README.md

 # -Data-Comparison-Tool-at-SIX

-Tool prepared for assesment review at SIX:
+Tool prepared as an assesment for technical review at SIX:
 ```
 Assessment Overview